oskaryil/school_wiki/interactionDesign/Don_Norman_7_Principles_of_Design.md

 ## Visibility / Discoverability
 * The user must know about all possibilities and how to access them.
-	* As an example a user must know how to start a computer right away
+	* As an example a user must know how to start a computer the right away

 **To summarize**: Not much effort should be requried by the user to find out how to use something.